azureblue/cec/README.md

 ```
 ![](https://azureblue.github.io/cec/static/cov.png)

-In the above example, the following covariance matrix has been used, which results in covering the data by fixed ellipses:
+In the above example, the following covariance matrix has been used, which results in covering the data by fixed shape ellipses:
 ```
 0.04  0.00
 0.00  0.01